Learn · Real Estate Appraisal · 7 min read

 A half story is a finished level of a home where the ceiling height is restricted by the roofline.
 The defining characteristic is that not all of the floor area meets the minimum ceiling height required for GLA inclusion.
 In a 1.5-story home, also called a Cape Cod, the first floor is full height and the second floor is partially usable, with sloped ceilings cutting into the livable area near the walls.

 These homes are common in New England, the Mid-Atlantic, and the upper Midwest, where the Cape Cod style has been a builder staple for a century.
 They are also widely misreported on appraisals because the ceiling height rule is often misunderstood or inconsistently applied.
+For multi-level homes in general, see the guide on measuring multi-story home square footage.

 The ANSI Z765 ceiling height rule for half stories